davedg629/RedditRatings/README.md

 ---

-If you want to say something in your comment that is not part of your review, use a horizontal rule ("---") to divide your review from your non-review comments.
+If you want to say something not directly related to your rating, put it below a horizontal rule ('---').

+verifyreview

-If the text 'verifyrating' is included, then a PM will be sent to you when your review is parsed.
+If the text "verifyrating" is included, then a PM will be sent to you when your review is parsed.
 </pre>
 </li>